ibm-cloud-docs/cloud-databases/default-alerts.md

 To begin collecting metrics for your database instance:

-Provision an instance of IBM Cloud Monitoring
+1. Provision an instance of IBM Cloud Monitoring

-Enable Platform Metrics in the same region as your database instance
+1. Enable Platform Metrics in the same region as your database instance

-Access your monitoring dashboards from the IBM Cloud Monitoring section in the Cloud console under Observability
+1. Access your monitoring dashboards from the IBM Cloud Monitoring section in the Cloud console under Observability

-Note: Metrics for instances in Multi zone regions (MZRs) are available in-region.
-For Single-zone Regions (SZRs), metrics are forwarded to a designated MZR (e.g che01)
+Metrics for instances in multi-zone regions (MZRs) are available in-region.
+For single-zone regions (SZRs), metrics are forwarded to a designated MZR, for example *che01*.
+{: note}

-For detailed instructions, see Cloud Databases IBM Cloud® Monitoring integration.
+For more information, see [Cloud Databases IBM Cloud® Monitoring integration]().

 ## Critical alerts: Benefits and response guidance
 {: #default-alerts-critical}